luerhard/anti-elitism-gets-views/reports/manuscript/main.typ

 == Populism and Popularity <populism-and-popularity>

 To analyze the relationship between populism and popularity we use Ordinary Least Squares (OLS) regressions and regress each populism dimensions separately on user engagement.
-As mentioned in @youtube-as-a-research-platform, we define user engagement as either LikeCount or ViewCount, assuming that both variables measure a slightly different level of engagement.
+As mentioned in @youtube-as-a-research-platform, we define user engagement as either like count or view count, assuming that both variables measure a slightly different level of engagement.
-#inote[
+#footnote[
 The results here are shown for the number of views as the dependent variable, results for the number of likes on the same data are shown in @ap:reg_on_likes.
 ]